BarbatosV2/LLM-LLAMA/README.md

 Make a file and put those downloaded files into there.

+llama_convo.py is for normal conversation and llama_convo_doc.py is to ask pdf related question.

 Run Python file from Terminal to start.

 gpu_test.py is to make sure graphic card (cuda) is using.